AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when Monitor Gateway Subnets feature is enabled.
 Default value is "".
 Available as of provider version R2.18+.

 ### Modify VPN Configuration
-* `idle_timeout` - (Optional) If set to true, the VPN [idle timeout](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly) is enabled.
-Valid values: true, false.
-Default value: false.
+* `idle_timeout_value` - (Optional) It sets the value (seconds) of the [idle timeout](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
+This idle timeout feature is enable only if this attribute is set, otherwise it is disabled.
+The entered value must be an integer number greater than 300.
 Available as of provider version R2.18+.
-* `idle_timeout_time` - (Optional) Required if `idle_timeout` is set to true.
-It sets the value (seconds) of the idle timeout.
-The value needs to be greater than 300.
-Available as of provider version R2.18+.
-* `renegotiation_interval` - (Optional) If set to true, the VPN [renegotiation interval](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly) is enabled.
-Valid values: true, false.
-Default value: false.
-Available as of provider version R2.18+.
-* `renegotiation_interval_value` - (Optional) Required if `renegotiation_interval` is set to true.
-It sets the value (seconds) of the renegotiation interval.
-The value needs to be greater than 300.
+* `renegotiation_interval_value` - (Optional) It sets the value (seconds) of the [renegotiation interval](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
+This renegotiation interval feature is enable only if this attribute is set, otherwise it is disabled.
+The entered value must be an integer number greater than 300.
 Available as of provider version R2.18+.

 ## Attribute Reference